kguo42/pyannz/README.md

 # pyannz
-The code use MLP to estimate redshfits with photometry.
+The code uses neural networks to estimate redshifts with photometry.
 A Pytorch Version of ANNz with modifications.
+Under development.